Typhoon Hagibis makes landfall in Japan | DW | 12.10.2019

 The typhoon, expected to be the worst to have hit the country in six decades, lashed the country's eastern coast with heavy rains most of the day.

-Noncompulsory evacuation orders have also been issued to roughly 600,000 people, according to public broadcaster NHK.
+Noncompulsory evacuation orders have been issued to roughly 600,000 people, according to public broadcaster NHK.

 Hagibis has caused landslides and flooding, while an 5.7-magnitude earthquake was reported in Chiba, east of Tokyo.